Learn reverse engineering with Ghidra, the free tool built by the NSA

-Taking malicious code apart helps analysts understand how it works.
-Such reverse engineering reveals the original software design, helping security teams better assess vulnerabilities in the systems and networks they defend.
+Taking malicious code apart helps analysts understand how the code works.
+Reverse engineering reveals the original software design, helping security teams better assess vulnerabilities in the systems and networks they defend.
+The National Security Agency (NSA) and other organizations use reverse engineering all the time.

-Organizations such as the National Security Agency (NSA) use reverse engineering all the time.
-To make this process easier and faster, the NSA created Ghidra, a reverse engineering framework that allows users to decompile software and understand its logic and structure.
-In April 2019, the agency released the source code of Ghidra to the public in an effort to help the security community while also driving recruitment.
+To make the process easier and faster, the NSA created Ghidra, a reverse engineering framework that allows users to decompile software and understand its logic and structure.
+In 2019, the agency released the source code of Ghidra to the public in an effort to help the security community while also driving recruitment.

-Ghidra is undoubtedly useful.
-It’s full of capabilities that include disassembly, assembly, and decompilation.
+Ghidra is full of capabilities that include disassembly, assembly, and decompilation.
 Contextual help menus and an intuitive user interface allow even those without years of reverse engineering experience to edit, assemble, and recompile binaries.
 A major advantage is that the tool decompiles the object back to source code.
 That way, you don’t have to read the assembly language.

 Unlike commercial alternatives, Ghidra is open source, so you can deploy it for free on as many workstations as you need.
 It is cross-platform and handles programs compiled for Windows, Linux, and Mac.
 Additionally, it supports SPARC, PowerPC, Intel, and a range of other processor families.